Manitoba Historical Society

-Memorable Manitobans: James Edward “Jimmy” Wilson (c1915-1989)
+Memorable Manitobans: James Edward “Jimmy” Wilson (1914-1989)

 Lawyer, judge.

+On 5 January 1940, he married Florence Margaret Sadler (1914-1992, daughter of Wilfred Sadler) at St. James and they had three children.
+He was a member of Westminster United Church.
 He volunteered with several community organizations, including the YMCA, Community Welfare Planning Council, and the Dominion Drama Festival.
-He was a trustee and chairman of the Westminster Foundation, chairman of the Misericordia Hospital Council, chairman of the Board of Governors of the Canadian Corps of Commissionaires, President of the Manitoba Paraplegia Foundation, an officer of the Manitoba Medical Services Foundation, a trustee of the Dafoe Foundation, board member of the Manitoba Centennial Corporation, Chairman of the Winnipeg School Board (1964-1965), Chairman of the Manitoba and Prairies Region Selection Committee of the Rhodes Scholarship Trust, and two terms as National President of the Canadian Red Cross Society.
-In 1987, he was given an honorary degree by the University of Manitoba.
+He was a trustee and chairman of the Westminster Foundation, Chairman of the Misericordia Hospital Council, Chairman of the Board of Governors of the Canadian Corps of Commissionaires, President of the Manitoba Paraplegia Foundation, secretary of the Manitoba Liberal-Progressive Association, an officer of the Manitoba Medical Services Foundation, a trustee of the Dafoe Foundation, board member of the Manitoba Centennial Corporation, Chairman of the Winnipeg School Board (1964-1965), Chairman of the Manitoba and Prairies Region Selection Committee of the Rhodes Scholarship Trust, and two terms as National President of the Canadian Red Cross Society.

-He died of cancer at Winnipeg on 26 February 1989.
+He died at Winnipeg on 26 February 1989.

 See also: